KILTprotocol/ProofCheck/README.md

 docker run -p 3000:3000 kiltprotocol/proof-check
 ```

-Once the container starts, access it on http://localhost:3000.
-You’ll need a conformant wallet (like [Sporran](https://www.sporran.org/)) and a credential (like the ones issued by [SocialKYC](https://socialkyc.io/)).
+Once the container starts, access it on http://localhost:3000

 ## Testing in developer mode